tannerdino/F2P/Guides/F2P_Iron_Guide.md

 #### Fishing Alternatives

 ### Woodcutting & Firemaking
 Much like Fishing and Cooking, Woodcutting and Firemaking are very closely tied together.
+The 2 best trees for Woodcutting are yews and willows; willows being the fastest, and yews being the AFK alternative.
+Any other trees are completely negligable.
 Woodcutting and Firemaking are one of the most diverse skills in terms of methods and alternatives.
 Methods ranging from AFKing yews to 2.66 tick willows with 0 time firemake.
 You can choose whichever method fits your ideals.
 The main "restriction" for Woodcutting is axe type availability; you can obtain axe types bronze through steel via shops, but axe types mithril through rune, must be obtained through smithing.
 Most notably, adamant at 70 and rune at 85 smithing.
 Axe types increase your success rates at each tree type, ditching smithing and using lower lvl axe types comes at a price.

 #### Firemaking & Complexities
 Standard firemaking is relatively simple; you chop logs until you have a full inventory, then you firemake all the logs without missing ticks.
 Standard firemaking is an extremely viable and worthwhile way to train firemaking, however firemake ultimately slows down woodcutting.
 This means that the more you firemake, the more time you aren't woodcutting.
-This factor significantly rewards methods that have high XP per log; or even, 0 time Firemake methods.
+This factor significantly rewards methods that have high XP per log; or even, 0 time Firemake methods

 #### Perfect Tick Rates
+Looking at these rates, we can see that 0 time Firemake saves tons of time over standard firemaking.
+Yew trees are less affected by axe-type, compared to willows.
+Yews with standard firemake are also pretty comparable to willows, since yews have a high XP per log, as stated in [Firemaking & Complexities](Firemaking--Complexities).
+Keep in mind, these rates are *Perfect tick*, which means rates for hard or intense methods are more unrealistic to reach than easier methods.
 (Rune Axe) Method | Average XP/hr to level 99 |   level 99 XP/hr   | Hours to level 99|  -  |  -  |(Adamant Axe) Method | Average XP/hr to level 99 | level 99 XP/hr | Hours to level 99
 --------|---------------|----------------|--------------|-----|-----|--------|----------------|-----------------|--------------
 2.66 tick willows 0 time fm | 82098 xp/hr | 89718 xp/hr | 159 Hours |  -  |  -  |2.66 tick willows 0 time fm | 71798 xp/hr | 78629 xp/hr | 182 Hours